Culler-Shalen seminorms of fillings of the Whitehead link exterior: The minimal total Culler-Shalen seminorm and p-reps

 We will now discuss the remaining case, when $\rho_{0}\in\RVD^{+}$ is irreducible.
 Appending the row vector corresponding to the expression \eqref{eq:first-term-Taylor-details} to the matrix \eqref{eq:pres-matrix-filled-Wpq-sketch} and applying Gauss-Jordan to reduce the matrix, we obtain the $6\times 6$-matrix

 Denote by $d$ the determinant of the lower right $2\times 2$-block of this matrix.
 We wish to show that this determinant is not zero for $\rho_{0}\in\RVD^{+}$.
-To show this, we used the computer algebra system Maple to calculate a Groebner basis of the ideal generated by $r_{1}^{+}$ and the numerator of $d$ with respect to a lexicographic ordering with $a>s$.
-We find\footnote{We remark that this computation took more than 24 hours on a modern PC.} that the first basis element is given by $s^{30} d_{1} d_{2}$ where
+To show this, we again used the computer algebra system Maple\texttrademark\ to calculate a Groebner basis of the ideal generated by $r_{1}^{+}$ and the numerator of $d$ with respect to a lexicographic ordering with $a>s$ (we remark that this computation took more than 24 hours on a modern PC).
+We find that the first basis element is given by $s^{30} d_{1} d_{2}$ where

 and

 If $d$ were to vanish at an irreducible representation $\rho_{0}\in\RVD^{+}$, each of the polynomials in the Groebner basis, and in particular the first element, would have to vanish.
 We will therefore show that neither $d_{1}$ nor $d_{2}$ vanish at a representation $\rho_{0}\in\RVD^{+}$, which shows that $d$ cannot vanish there.
 For this, we will make use of the fact that the parametrization of any irreducible representation $\rho_{0}\in\RVD^{\pm}$ also satisfies $\res_{p,q}=0$ (as determined in section~\ref{sec:irred-solut}).
 It suffices therefore to show that $\res_{p,q}$ has no roots in common with $d_{1}$ and $d_{2}$.